sjw787/CSI333-HW5/README.md

 After running these two commands in this order out.txt will contain the compressed version of the in.txt file and out2.txt will be identical to the in.txt file.
 You can see for yourself by running 'diff in.txt out.txt' to see if there are any differences in the two files.
-All test files (in.txt, out.txt and out2.txt) are provided
+All test files (in.txt, out.txt and out2.txt) are provided.